 Now, try opening Steam.
 But before that, do check Task Manager and make sure that there are no instances of Steam running in the background, if there is such a process, right-click on it and select End Task.

-3] Connect Headset Directly into the PC
+3] Connect Headset Directly to the PC

 You may already know that your Link Box is an important part of your setup and if it’s malfunctioning you will see the error code in question.
 In this solution, we are going to remove Link Box out of the equation.
 Follow the given steps to do the same.